Disentangling transients and their host galaxies with Scarlet2: A framework to forward model multi-epoch imaging: Introduction

 Multi-resolution scene modeling methods have previously been applied to produce galaxy catalogs from deep stacks for the DESI Legacy Imaging Surveys \citep{Dey2019OverviewSurveys}, and to produce deep forced photometry of 400 million sources in low resolution imaging from the \textit{Wide-Field Infrared Survey Explorer}, exploiting higher resolution SDSS imaging to anchor the photometry \citep{Lang2016}.
 However, scene modeling has rarely been implemented for multi-epoch imaging of transients.
-A version of the scene modeling approach was applied to produce supernova photometry in the Sloan Digital Sky Survey-II Supernova survey \citep{Holtzman2008} and the Dark Energy Survey Supernova Program survey \citep{Brout2019}, but is yet to be applied at scale for nuclear transients and AGN.
+A version of the scene modeling approach was applied to produce supernova photometry in the Sloan Digital Sky Survey-II Supernova survey \citep{Holtzman2008} and the Dark Energy Survey Supernova Program survey \citep{Brout2019}.
+The method is yet to be applied for nuclear transients and AGN, where degeneracies between emission from the galaxy nucleus and the AGN make deblending particularly challenging.
+Current best practice is to obtain a single epoch of high-resolution space-based imaging, and then to fit a galaxy profile and a nuclear point source to that image \citep[e.g.][]{Kim2008,Zhong2022AField}.
+In such cases, a prior on the AGN SED can be obtained by fitting AGN and galaxy templates to a spectrum of the galaxy nucleus.
+Convolutional neural networks have also been used for AGN-host decomposition of {\it James Webb Space Telescope} imaging \citep{Margalef2024}.
+To our knowledge, forward modeling of variable AGN across multi-epoch ground-based imaging has yet to be used as a method for AGN-host decomposition or extraction of AGN light curves.